shfarzam/rest-api/README.md

+# JSON REST API Project Documentation

+This document outlines the project details and specifications for developing a JSON REST API for managing news articles.

+## Objective

+The objective of this project is to create a JSON REST API that allows users to perform various operations on news articles, such as creating, editing, listing, viewing, and deleting articles.
+The API should be able to store article data in a MySQL database and provide necessary validation for input parameters.
+Additional features, such as integrating an external API and implementing article expiration and tagging functionalities, should also be considered.

+## Implementation Steps

+1. **Setup**:
+   - Install one of the following frameworks on your computer: Laravel (https://laravel.com/docs/9.x)

+2. **API Implementation**:
+   - Implement a JSON REST API with the following features:
+     - Create: Allow users to create new news articles by providing necessary parameters such as title, author, text, creation date, publication date, and expiration date.
+     - Edit: Enable users to update existing news articles by providing the article ID and the updated parameters.
+     - List: Provide an endpoint to retrieve a list of news articles, excluding the article text but including the article ID, title, author, creation date, publication date, and the estimated age of the author.
+     - View: Allow users to retrieve a specific news article by providing the article ID, including all details such as title, author, text, creation date, publication date, expiration date, and the estimated age of the author.
+     - Delete: Implement an endpoint to delete a news article by providing the article ID.
+   - Apply appropriate input validation for all API endpoints to ensure the provided data is valid and meets the required criteria.
+   - Integrate an external API (e.g., https://agify.io) to fetch and display the estimated age of the author for each article when listing and viewing.

+3. **Article Expiration**:
+   - Add an expiration date field to the article model in the database.
+   - Modify the listing endpoint to exclude expired articles from the response.

+4. **Tagging Articles**:
+   - Allow articles to be assigned tags from a predefined set of categories, such as Food, Lifestyle, Programming, Work, Life, Sleep, etc.
+   - Implement the ability to add new tags via the API.

+5. **Filtering by Tags and Author**:
+   - Enhance the listing endpoint to support filtering articles by tags and author.
+   - Allow users to filter articles based on specific tags or authors by providing appropriate query parameters.

+## Conclusion

+The JSON REST API project aims to provide a robust and efficient solution for managing news articles.
+By following the implementation steps outlined above, you can create an API that allows users to create, edit, list, view, and delete articles.
+Additionally, features such as input validation, article expiration, tagging, and filtering enhance the functionality and usability of the API.

 # docker-compos
 e-laravel
 A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.